JOIN US

 June 29, 2019/by Site Admin

-Market Analysis and Regulatory Due Diligence on ACWA Bid, Philippines
+Market Analysis and Regulatory Review on Power Bid

 Castalia performed market analysis and regulatory due diligence on ACWA Power’s bid for majority holding in the Masinloc power plant.
 The Philippine’s energy market is a complex mix of wholesale spot market prices and long-term power purchase agreement type contracts.
 Foreign investors often require expert insight and knowledge to bid appropriately on local infrastructure.